drmichaeldouglass/MedBlend/README.md

 This package is intended for research or educational purposes only and should not be used for clinical applications.
 By using this add-on you accept that this software is provided without warranty and the author will not be held liable for any damages caused by the use of this software.

 ## Requirements
-MedBlend utilises the pydicom module and is installed as a dependancy when you enable the add-on in Blender.
-The add-on also uses the pyopenvdb module which has recently been added to Blender version 3.5.
+MedBlend requires only the pydicom module, which is installed when you enable the add-on in Blender.

-Other Modules:
+Optional modules are needed for some features:
-- numpy
+- numpy (CT and dose volume conversion)
-- pydicom
-- platipy
+- pyopenvdb (volume import/export; bundled with Blender 3.5+)
-- SimpleITK
+- platipy and SimpleITK (RT structure conversion)

 ## Installation